Low Memorial Library: Construction

 Seth Low asked McKim to draw designs for a library with a facade of marble, limestone, or brick and limestone.
 The initial plans called for a marble facade but Low had been hesitant to use such an expensive material, preferring instead to use brick for the library.
 McKim had wanted to use limestone, a material with a "monumental character".
 Construction had started by June 18, 1895.
 Initial work included excavation of the library's foundation.
 Seth Low wished to hold a cornerstone-laying ceremony in late 1895, but he postponed these plans after the groundbreaking for NYU's Gould Library that October – he did not want to hold a similar event in such close succession.
 The Low Library's cornerstone was informally laid on December 7, 1895.

 Construction of the library was delayed by disagreements over the dome's design.
 When the walls were being constructed, McKim had planned to create the dome using concrete carried on iron trusses with limestone cladding.
 Columbia's architecture departmental head William Robert Ware argued such a design would not be "a real dome".
 McKim then proposed a Guastavino tile dome, to which Ware agreed.
 The Norcross Brothers then proposed an un-reinforced concrete dome they had planned themselves and McKim submitted plans to the New York City Department of Buildings (DOB).
 The DOB delayed issuing the permit until November 1895, likely in part because of the uncertainties over the new design.
 By then, the architects feared cold weather would weaken the concrete, forcing the dome to be deferred until the following spring.
 Consequently, the dome was made of brick with an inner surface of metal lath and plaster, and a limestone exterior.
 The site of Columbia University's new campus was officially dedicated on May 2, 1896, by which time work on the library was rapidly progressing.

 Seth Low had wanted all the library's columns to be made of Connemara marble, but because of their large diameters only two columns of that size could be quarried with the material available.
 NYU had purchased sixteen narrower Connemara marble columns for its own library; its architect, McKim's partner Stanford White, boasted about how Columbia's library had been unable to secure the same material.
 Columbia's two Connemara marble columns were placed at the entrance to the vestibule, where they were most prominent, and Vermont marble was used for the rest.
 An issue about inscriptions for the exterior friezes, which Low started to discuss at the end of 1896, arose.
 He devised some ideas for inscriptions during mid-1897, suggesting to McKim the inscriptions should describe Columbia's history.
-The Columbia trustees disagreed whether such inscriptions should be in English or Latin, as well as their locations.
+The Columbia trustees disagreed on whether such inscriptions should be in English or Latin, as well as their locations.
 Ultimately, they gave McKim permission only for the inscription above the main entrance.
 In June 1897 Columbia's existing library closed for three months for the relocation of the collection.